 Overall supervision of the professional growth for each teacher in the department (an experience outside of school at least once in three years).

-Conducting, with the appropriate division head, full-scale evaluations of faculty members (see faculty evaluation protocol).
+Conducts, with the appropriate division head, full-scale evaluations of faculty members per the school’s faculty evaluation protocol.

 Arranges for departmental substitutes in accordance with the school’s substitute policy.

 Assists division heads in conducting searches for candidates to fill vacancies within the department.

 Develops a job description, reviews resumes, and confirms required credentials for the position with the respective division head; conducts preliminary interviews by phone; organizes schedule for candidates.